-Outdoor Adventures offers year-round adventure trips (kayaking, rock climbing, rafting, backpacking, caving, skiing, and more) to areas throughout Pennsylvania and the eastern United States.
-Equipment rentals and trip planning resources are available.
-Leadership and team building opportunities are offered through the Challenge Course program (high ropes course, alpine tower, and climbing wall) at the Stone Valley Recreation Area.
+Outdoor Adventures offer adventure trips throughout the year in kayaking, climbing, whitewater rafting, and backpacking throughout Pennsylvania and the eastern United States Climbing, bouldering, equipment rentals, and trip planning resources are available at the IM Building.
+Leadership and team building are available with our challenge course and custom program options.